jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 3
 -
 ; Yard
-A stable consists of a yard and smaller structures to house, train, and sell mounts.
+A stable consists of a yard and smaller <<structures|Settlement-Structures>> to house, train, and sell mounts.
 -

 **Lots** 1; **Cost** 2 Lumber